AfrifaEben7/v2x_testing_app/README.md

 # V2X Testing App For For Proving Ground Use.

-The V2X Testing App is a Python application that utilizes PyQt5 and pandas libraries for testing V2X scenarios.
+The V2X Testing App is a Python application that utilizes PyQt5 and pandas libraries for proving grounds testing.
 It integrates with Esmini, a simulation platform.
 This README provides instructions on how to install, set up, and run the application.

 ## Dependencies